rwinkhart/sshyp/README.md

 sshyp is compatible with entries created by pass/password-store, as its original goal was to be like pass/password-store, but far more user-friendly to synchronize with a self-hosted server.

-sshyp is (as of writing) the only password-store compatible CLI password manager available for Haiku.

 sshyp makes use of a custom sftp wrapper, called sshync (ssh+sync), to reliably sync user entries with a local or remote server.

 The name "sshyp" is a combination of its syncing library, "sshync", and "passwords".